 In its 900 year history the land at Rufford Park transformed from Cistercian monestry to country house, making for a very interesting display of buildings that reflect different uses and eras of the land.
 The land was bought by Nottinghamshire County Council in 1952 and transformed into a county park for visitors to enjoy.

 Today you can wander a variety of independent shops selling local produce and artisan wares, along with two cafes and an ice-cream parlour.
 One of Nottinghamshire's best loved country parks, a brilliant family day out can be had at Rufford, with boats to hire on the lake, adventure golf, archery at weekends and a children's playground.
+You can learn more about the activities they offer here.
 They often host events so make sure to check our What's On page to learn more.
 Admission is free but parking charges do apply.

 Newstead Abbey is a beautiful historic house set in a glorious landscape of gardens and parkland within the heart of Nottinghamshire.
 The Abbey was once home to the notorious romantic poet Lord Byron, from 1808 – 1814, and visitors can explore the Victorian room settings and the poets private apartments.